amunategui/amunategui.github.io/_posts/2015-12-12-accessing-the-gutenberg-library.md

 ---
 layout: post
-title: "Access Classics of Litterature from Around the World with Project Gutenberg and R"
+title: "Analyze Classic Works of Literature from Around the World with Project Gutenberg and R"
 category: Machine Learning
 tags: nlp r
 year: 2015